isaaclo123/receipt-split/README.md

     * the balances page contains a list of overall balances, that have been calculated from the receipts.
 It contains balances you must pay other users and balances other users owe you.
 It also includes balances you pay yourself within it. "/app/balance"
-    * the receipts page contains a list of reciepts "app/reciept".
-You are able to edit receipts if you own them, by clicking on them "app/reciept/:id".
+    * the receipts page contains a list of receipts "app/receipt".
+You are able to edit receipts if you own them, by clicking on them "app/receipt/:id".
     * the people page contains a list of friends you have, with username on a list on the left and
     * fullname on the right.
 There is an "add friend" link that opens a modal to add a friend by username.

 9. List of Tables, their Structure and short description

-    * User: contains username, a password hash, fullname, and references to balances and reciept items, and friends (a list of other users)
+    * User: contains username, a password hash, fullname, and references to balances and receipt items, and friends (a list of other users)
     * Receipt: contains the name and date of a receipt, with the creating user (user).
-Has a decimal amount, indicating the amount the reciept cost, and a list of users, or the people who are included in the cost of the reciept.
-It contains a list of reciept_items, and a list of balances that are calculated.
+Has a decimal amount, indicating the amount the receipt cost, and a list of users, or the people who are included in the cost of the receipt.
+It contains a list of receipt_items, and a list of balances that are calculated.
-    * Reciept item: an item whose cost is only shared by some of the people in the reciept.
+    * Receipt item: an item whose cost is only shared by some of the people in the receipt.
 Contains an amount, a list of users sharing the item, and a name.
     * Balance: represents something a user must pay. contains a to_user and a from_user and an amount. the "to_user" must pay the "from_user" "amount"